-4.6.3.1.2 [BSW01091] Support for more than one CAN Bus Transceiver

-Initiator: Vector

-Date: 30.08.2004

-Short Description: The CAN bus transceiver driver shall support the configuration for more

-than one bus

-Туре: New

-Importance: High

-Description: The driver shall be able to support multiple CAN busses on the ECU.
+4.6.3.1.2 [BSW01091] Support for more than one CAN Bus Transceiver than one bus Type: New Importance: High Description: The driver shall be able to support multiple CAN busses on the ECU.
 It must be possible to configure the used transceiver type independently for each bus.
 This includes also mixed systems with e.g. two CANs using different bus physics.
 Only Pre-Compile-Time configuration shall be possible Transceiver handling depends strongly on the used device.
 Therefore each transceiver may need its own implementation within the driver and only known and supported devices could be selected.
 A general solution for the transceiver driver for all use cases might not be possible.
 By default each CAN controller is attached to an own bus and needs therefore an own bus transceiver.
 In some cases more than one CAN controller is attached to the same bus to increase the number of mailboxes.
-Two alternatives appear: a) These CAN controller has an own bus transceiver b) Each CAN controller has an own bus transceiver Case a) is covered within this spec and shall be supported by this AUTOSAR driver.
-Case b) is a very rarely used setup and is therefore not covered by this
+Two alternatives appear: a) These CAN controllers share the same bus transceiver b) Each CAN controller has an own bus transceiver Case a) is covered within this spec and shall be supported by this AUTOSAR driver.
+Case b) is a very rarely used setup and is therefore not covered by this driver Rationale: Basic functionality for transceiver configuration Use Case: Multi bus systems, e.g. CAN-CAN gateways Dependencies: ECU resource template Conflicts: Supporting Material:

-driver

-Rationale: Basic functionality for transceiver configuration

-Use Case: Multi bus systems, e.g. CAN-CAN gateways

-Dependencies: ECU resource template

-Conflicts:

-Supporting Material: